 An Accommodating, Supportive, and Quality Learning Environment

-Benefits of CUA Law's location in Washington, DC
+Benefits of Catholic Law's location in Washington, DC

 Washington, DC, is the ideal setting for the study of law.
 As a student at the Columbus School of Law, you are within easy reach of the enormously beneficial study, externship, and networking opportunities that come with earning a J.D. in the nation's capital.
 The law school facility is within easy walking distance of the Brookland/CUA Metro Station, which is on the red line.
 This makes commuting from a job in Washington, DC to your evening courses manageable.
 For those who wish to drive, there is a parking garage attached to the law school facility.